kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 See the example of the Kyma `addons` repository [here](https://github.com/kyma-project/addons/releases).

->**TIP:** If you contribute to the [addons](https://github.com/kyma-project/addons/tree/master/addons) repository, you do not have to compress your addons as the system does it automatically.
+>**TIP:** If you contribute to the Kyma [`addons`](https://github.com/kyma-project/addons/tree/master/addons) repository, you do not have to compress your addons as the system does it automatically.

 These are the allowed addon repository URLs provided in CAC or AC custom resources in case of HTTP or HTTPS servers:
 ```yaml